-All applicants must successfully complete, with a "C" or better, two units of secondary math, to include algebra.
+Applicants are encouraged to have successfully completed two units of secondary math, including algebra.
 This adequately prepares students for learning the upper-level college math required in the programs and within specific courses.
 Completion of at least one accounting course in high school is strongly recommended.